-I am Andrew Goodwin, I am a Music Journalist and Blogger.
+I am Andrew Goodwin, Music Journalist and Blogger.
 This blog will specialise in introducing new or unknown artists with a good, honest independent review you can trust.
 I will post themed articles, requested reviews and my own albums collection.
 Feel free to search the blog top right and check my profile on the top left 3 dashes!
-I hope you find your New Music Ear!
-Available content on Facebook, Twitter, Instagram and LinkedIn!!Contactfirstname.lastname@example.org Twitter @AndrewGoodwin68.
+Find your New Music Ear!
+Looking for guest bloggers!
+Available Facebook, Twitter, Instagram, LinkedIn!!Contactfirstname.lastname@example.org Twitter @AndrewGoodwin68.

 Nemesea are a Dutch Rock band and consist of Manda Ophuis on vocals, Hendrik (HJ) Jan de Jong on guitars and Sonny Onderwater on bass.
 They were formed in Groningen, Holland in 2002, and were originally a Symphonic Rock act, but have more recently become a harder Rock band with some electronic influence.
 They have released 4 studio albums and one live set.